 Each time Alo unpacks an item from her grandmother's boxes, a core memory sequence unlocks.
 These are playable flashbacks from Alo's childhood, triggered through interaction with the toy fish that came with the grandmother's belongings.
 The toy fish gradually becomes Alo's primary in-person companion throughout the month.

 These memory sequences do more than tell backstory.
-As noted in Smashpad's review, they actively affect Alo's mood and sometimes teach her new skills or reintroduce old ones, like playing music or cooking.
+They actively affect Alo's mood and sometimes teach her new skills or reintroduce old ones, like playing music or cooking.
 The cookbook discovery is one of the strongest examples: finding it in a box doesn't just unlock a recipe system, it reconnects Alo to specific flavors and moments from her past.

 Core memories reshape Alo's skills